 Amy also listed ‘hiring better’ as an important tactic, but that’s a story for another topic and day.

 Yes, It's Time to Put our Mouth Where our Money is.

 And express our feelings with more than just cash.
-Be it lunch with the CEO, Google-type ‘personal time’ to pursue alternative passions, flexible work formats, learning and coaching opportunities, acknowledging contribution - even presence - every now and then, opportunities to volunteer for exciting community projects, rewarding in public… you get the drift.
-Get creative with your rewards and you will have unboxed something precious : Employees, channels and networks who put the organization’s interests first, simply because the organization reciprocates in kind.
+Be it lunch with the CEO, Google-type ‘ time’ to pursue alternative passions, flexible work formats, learning and coaching opportunities, acknowledging contribution - even presence - now and then, opportunities to volunteer for exciting community projects, rewarding in public… you get the drift.
+Get creative with your rewards and you will have unboxed something precious: Employees, channels and networks who put the organization’s interests first, simply because the organization reciprocates in kind.

 Cash is Boring.
 Discover the Exciting Universe of Non-monetary Rewards for Employees...
 With PLUM.

-For talent leaders, Xoxoday - the digital way to applaud contribution and salute achievers – opens up an endless and unforgettable world of gift cards, branded currencies, perks, discounts, merchandize, utilities, indulgences, luxuries, bespoke catalogs and personalized experiences.
+For talent leaders, Xoxoday - the digital way to applaud contributions and salute achievers – opens up an endless and unforgettable world of gift cards, branded currencies, perks, discounts, merchandise, utilities, indulgences, luxuries, bespoke catalogs and personalized experiences.

 That's Not All.

 PLUM is easy to implement, integrating effortlessly with your current technologies and systems like CRM, HRMS, PRM, Surveys and more.
 And apart from breezy customizability and deep personalizability, PLUM’s omnichannel nature makes it compatible with any delivery medium your systems are comfortable with, such as On-Screen, SMS, Email, Whatsapp, QR Codes, Notifications and several others.
 Finally, PLUM’s data-rich reports and analytics bring you never-before visibility and insights into every aspect of your incentive eco-system (usage patterns, spending patterns, ROI) so that you can keep optimizing and improving it.